josephthomas08/bikesharing/README.md

 <img width="1325" alt="D3 3 Gender Breakdown " src="https://user-images.githubusercontent.com/75267605/113325289-3983bb80-92e6-11eb-98db-84ef4c270eea.png">

-The data set shows three types of people marked out daily bikesharing activty.
+The data set shows three types of people marked out for daily bikesharing activty.

 #### 1. Male- 1,530,272 (65.28%)
 #### 2. Female- 588,431 (25.10%)
 #### 3. Unknown- 225,521 (9.62%)

 From the data set it is quite clear than considerable number of male gender are comfortable in usage of bikes compared to female and unknown gender.
-These information for new city will assist us to know our target customers and at the same time gives the authorities additional reason to market the services to female gender and provide more options in the bikesharing app.
+This information for new city will assist them to know their target customers and at the same time gives the authorities additional reason to market the services to female gender and provide more options in the bikesharing app.